enkidevs/curriculum/zapier/introduction/what-is-zapier/zapier-dependencies.md

 ---
 ## Content

-With so many features and possibilities, you'd think that Zapier requires many dependencies or a complicated install process.
-The truth is, you only need an account to get started with Zapier.
+With so many features and possibilities you'd think that Zapier requires many dependencies or a complicated install process.
+However, using Zapier is as easy as creating an account.

-To create your account head to the [Zapier's official registration website](https://zapier.com/sign-up/).
+To create your account, head to the [Zapier's official registration website](https://zapier.com/sign-up/).
 You can do this through either Google, Facebook or plain email.
+That's it, you're now ready to use Zapier.

 The free version of Zapier is very useful for getting used to the tool and creating some personal integrations, but has its limitations:
 - 5 zaps **in total**